Morphology-Based Cellular Behavioral Prediction Using Convolutional Neural Network Image Analysis

-Cell morphological analysis is one of the oldest methods in cell biology, yet people conventionally focus on few morphological features based on small numbers of cell images.
-Recent development of Artificial Intelligence (AI) and machine learning methods provides a new opportunity to define cell properties based on morphology.
-Using our high-throughput single-cell migration chip and high-content fluorescence imaging capability, we initiated research to correlate morphological features of cellular contours and organelles (e.g. nucleus, mitochondria, and Golgi apparatus) with cell migration, a critical process in cancer metastasis.
-In addition, with convolutional neural network image analysis, we developed a fast, low-cost, and label-free method to assess tumor sphere viability for large-scale drug screening in microfluidics.
+Cell morphological analysis is one of the oldest methods in cell biology, yet people conventionally focus on few morphological features with limited images.
+Using our high-throughput single-cell migration chip and deep learning models, we initiated research to correlate morphological features of cellular contours and organelles (e.g., nucleus and mitochondria) with cell migration.
+In addition, we developed a fast, low-cost, and label-free method to assess tumor sphere viability for large-scale drug screening in microfluidics.
+Recently, we also developed a Live, Apoptotic, and Necrotic Cell Explorer (LANCE) to categorize cell death status in a label-free manner.
+The non-destructive label-free LANCE method allows for live tracking time dynamics of the cell death process.
 More interestingly, we developed a future-telling model to estimate the Day 14 experiment outcomes based on Day 4 images.
 The method significantly expedites tumorsphere assays for the investigation of cancer stem-like cells (CSCs).
-The combination of single-cell analysis and machine learning will create strong synergistic effects to enhance bio-discovery and cancer precision medicine.
-“Early Prediction of Single-cell Derived Sphere Formation Using Convolutional Neural Network Image Analysis,” Analytical Chemistry, 92, 11, 7717–7724, 2020.
+The combination of microfluidic single-cell analysis and machine learning provides a high-throughput, fast, low-cost, and non-destructive analytical method to enhance bio-discovery.
+“LANCE: a Label-Free Live Apoptotic and Necrotic Cell Explorer Using Convolutional Neural Network Image Analysis,” Analytical Chemistry, 94(43), 14827-14834, 2022 (cover).
+[Link] “Early Prediction of Single-cell Derived Sphere Formation Using Convolutional Neural Network Image Analysis,” Analytical Chemistry, 92, 11, 7717–7724, 2020.
 [Link] “Morphological Prediction and Feature Identification of Cell Migration Using Artificial Neural Network and Random Decision Forest,” Integrative Biology, 10(12), 758-767, 2018.
 [Link] "Label-free Estimation of Therapeutic Efficacy on 3D Cancer Spheres Using Convolutional Neural Network Image Analysis," Analytical Chemistry, 91, 21, 14093-14100, 2019.
 [Link] |

 Single-Cell Sequencing of CTCs for Precision Medicine